 Genetically modified corn, which comprises most of the corn consumed in the US, can cause intestinal permeability.
 Just like gluten.
 Let me say it again.
 GMO corn causes leaky gut.

-In case you are not familiar with the term, intestinal permeability (aka ‘leaky gut’) is when the lining of the intestine develops holes in it, allowing tiny particles of undigested food, toxins, microbes, etc. to leak through the intestinal wall.
+In case you are not familiar with the term, intestinal permeability (aka ‘leaky gut’) is when the lining of the intestine loosens, allowing tiny particles of undigested food, toxins, microbes, etc. to leak through the intestinal wall.
 From there, these particles enter the bloodstream, and can even cross the blood-brain barrier, prompting an immune reaction and leading to a whole host of diseases and complications, from celiac disease and increased food allergies, to Chron’s disease and possibly even autism and some cancers.
 Gluten is known to cause leaky gut for celiacs, which is why celiac disease patients often have other associated diseases.

 So how does GMO corn cause intestinal permeability?
 Large scale crops, such as corn, have been genetically engineered to contain a “natural” pesticide, known as Bacillus thuringiensis, or “Bt” for short.
 You might also hear this GMO corn referred to as Bt corn.
 This pesticide is actually a bacteria genetically modified from the naturally occurring Bt, and placed into the DNA of the corn, where it is expressed in every part of the corn.
 Bt attacks the intestinal lining of bugs eating the corn (the corn borer being the targeted insect), and through the after-effects of intestinal permeability, the predator eventually dies.
 This is the same disease pathway that affects us humans, if we don’t get our leaky guts under control.